whees/EliminatesAndSubsets/README.md

 ## Definitions

-Given two problems, Alpha and Beta
+Given two problems, Alpha and Beta...

 **eliminate:** Alpha is an eliminate of Beta if and only if: